springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-02-content.md

 Examine the manifest for the builder.
-Notice the tag and the service account. kpack will assemble a builder image and publish it using the information specified in the `tag`.
+Notice the tag and the service account.
+- The tag contains the address of the registry in the tutorial environment. kpack will assemble a builder image and publish it using this information.
-The specified service account has already been granted write permissions to the container registry specified in the tag.
+- The service account has already been granted write permissions to the container registry.
 ```editor:select-matching-text
 file: ~/cat-service-release-ops/kpack/builder.yaml
 text: 'tag:'